Best Forsyth Public High Schools (2026)

-The top ranked public high school in Forsyth, MO is Forsyth High School.
+The top-ranked public high school in Forsyth, MO is Forsyth High School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

-Forsyth, MO public high schools have an average math proficiency score of 52% (versus the Missouri public high school average of 36%), and reading proficiency score of 57% (versus the 51% statewide average).
+Forsyth, MO public high school have an average math proficiency score of 52% (versus the Missouri public high school average of 36%), and reading proficiency score of 57% (versus the 51% statewide average).
 High schools in Forsyth have an average ranking of 9/10, which is in the top 20% of Missouri public high schools.

 Forsyth, MO public high school have a Graduation Rate of 92%, which is more than the Missouri average of 89%.